The Architecture of Agency Volume 5 Measure Responsibility

 You Are Your Choices

 So far I have talked as if there is a self that stands at the vantage and steers.
-The deeper claim inverts this.
+A more speculative model inverts this.
 Most philosophy treats the self as something that has choices — a subject standing apart from the world, acting on it.
-In the QBU that distinction collapses.
-The self is not a stable essence that makes decisions.
-It is the conditional boundary that decisions carve into the wavefunction.
+In a functional QBU account, the self can instead be modeled as a pattern whose decision history helps identify its continuations.
+This is an interpretation of identity, not a result forced by Everettian physics.

 Here is the inversion, stated carefully.
-The total Measure of reality is invariant — the weights of all branches sum to one, and no agent can add to or subtract from that total.
-What a choice alters is not the amount of Measure but the mapping between your ongoing computation and the Measure landscape: which region of the totality still counts as containing you.
-If \(\mathcal{M}\) is the space of branches and \(S_t\) your cognitive state, the worlds consistent with you are
+Total normalized Measure is invariant — the weights of mutually exclusive, exhaustive event sectors sum to one, and no agent can add to or subtract from that total.
+What a choice alters in this identity model is not the amount of Measure but the mapping between your ongoing computation and represented continuations.
+If \(\mathcal{M}\) is the modeled history space and \(S_t\) your cognitive state, the histories consistent with you are

 \[Y_t = \{\, \omega \in \mathcal{M} \mid \omega \text{ encodes the decision history of } S_t \,\},\]